avocado-framework/avocado/docs/source/guides/contributor/chapters/styleguides.rst

                     <- Blank line
     message         <- Any number of lines, limited to 72 characters per line.
                     <- Blank line
+    Assisted-by:    <- artificial intelligence model, tool, or service which has been used and how big part of contribution has been generated (percentage)
     Reference:      <- External references, one per line (issue, trello, ...)
     Signed-off-by:  <- Signature and acknowledgment of licensing terms when contributing to the project (created by git commit -s)